MarceloGms/Googol-webApp/README.md

 - Navigate to the primary directory (googol).
 - Run the command: `make gw`

-##### Note:

-- If the code is not compiling you might have to create a `bin` folder in the primary directory.
-- For Linux users, use the commented command in the `dl` section of the makefile instead of the current one.

 ### Run Barrels

 - Open a terminal (or multiple terminals).